-Under the direction of Dr Walter O’Dell, Assistant Professor, the Medical Image and Computational Analysis Lab (MiaCaLab) in the Department of Radiation Oncology is interested in discovering and applying novel image analysis and image-based computational techniques for improved detection, follow-up, and treatment of cancer.
+Under the direction of Dr Walter O’Dell, Associate Professor, the Medical Image and Computational Analysis Lab (MiaCaLab) in the Department of Radiation Oncology is interested in discovering and applying novel image analysis and image-based computational techniques for improved detection, follow-up, and treatment of cancer.

 Much of the work is highly translational, with direct application to the treatment of patients within the Department of Radiation Oncology.